blueberryai-app/Claude-Learn/README.md

 Claude Learn reimagines how people learn with AI.
-Instead of removing friction, it helps learners work *through* it — turning challenges into growth moments.
+Instead of removing friction, it helps learners work *through* it, turning challenges into growth moments.
-Designed for Anthropic’s **Education Labs Take-Home Assignment (Option B)**.
+Designed as a mock product proposal for **Anthropic Education**.

 ---